telerik/ajax-docs/controls/listbox/how-to/add-a-check-all-item.md

 ---
 title: Add a Check All Item
-page_title: Add a Check All Item | RadListBox for ASP.NET AJAX Documentation
+page_title: Add a Check All Item - RadListBox
-description: Add a Check All Item
+description: Check our Web Forms article about Add a Check All Item.
 slug: listbox/how-to/add-a-check-all-item
 tags: add,a,check,all,item
 published: True